rhit-netsos/netsec-public/docs/concepts/nftables.md

 to accept the assignment and obtain your own fork of the lab repository.

 {: .important }
-The first time you accept an invite, you will be asked to link your account to your student email and name.
+The first time you accept an invitation, you will be asked to link your account to your student email and name.
 Please be careful and choose your appropriate name/email combination so that I can grade appropriately.

 ## Generating your `.env` file